OpenMDAO/OpenMDAO-Framework/docs/basics/variables.rst

 .. index:: Float; Array; unit conversion with
 .. index:: unit conversion; with Float

+*Instance Variables*

+*Instance* variables behave almost identically to *Slot* variables, but they allow for having "iotype" metadata.
+This means they can be handled as input or output variables.

+.. testcode:: instance_example

+    from openmdao.main.api import Component
+    from openmdao.lib.datatypes.api import Instance
+    from openmdao.lib.casehandlers.api import CSVCaseRecorder

+    class Fred(Component):
+        """ A component that takes a class as an input """

+        recorder = Instance(CSVCaseRecorder, iotype="in" desc='Something to append() to.)

+In the above example, the *Instance* called *recorder* can, and should be used the same way as *recorder* from the previous *Slot* example.
+However, you can connect *recorder* to output variables should you choose.
+Such connections allow for passing generic objects between components that support a specific interface or class.

 *Unit Conversions with Float and Array*
 ++++++++++++++++++++++++++++++++++++++++